joaomanso/SantanderDEV/README.md

 Also I would probably add a parameter to the "GetTopTwenty" method in order to provide what field to filter so it wouldn't only

 filter by score.

+Also for more complex models I would have developed them with Interfaces and not directly on the model class as it is now